Political positions of John McCain: Gun laws

 In a speech before the National Rifle Association in September 2007, McCain said "For more than two decades, I've opposed the efforts of the anti-gun crowd to ban guns, ban ammunition, ban magazines, and paint gun owners as some kind of fringe group; dangerous in 'modern' America.
 Some even call you 'extremists.'
 My friends, gun owners are not extremists, you are the core of modern America."
 McCain was a signatory of an amicus brief (friend of the court) filed on behalf of 55 U.S. Senators, 250 Representatives and Vice-President Dick Cheney, advising that the Supreme Court case District of Columbia v.
 Heller be affirmed, overturning the ban on handguns not otherwise restricted by Congress.

-McCain received fair to poor ratings on gun issues from the National Rifle Association, garnering a C+.
+McCain received fair to poor ratings on gun issues from the NRA Political Victory Fund, garnering a C+ in 2007.
 According to a review by Gun Owners of America (GOA), "in 2001, McCain went from being a supporter of anti-gun bills to being a lead sponsor".
 McCain's GOA rating went from a "C−" in 2000 to a "F−" in 2006.
-However, in 2008, he has received $10 million in support from the NRA during his presidential election.
+However, in 2008, he received $10 million in support from the NRA during his presidential campaign.
 In his 2016 election, he has received $7,740,521 from the NRA.

 On April 17, 2013, McCain voted in favor of the Manchin-Toomey amendment to expand background checks for gun purchases.